Bernard J. Taylor: Transformation

+The musical describes the transformation of a shy and introverted man into a public figure.
+The score was highly praised by a number of people involved in theatre and a set was specially designed for the show by the internationally renowned set designer Jeremy Railton.
+An introduction to the show can be seen on Youtube:

 A Christmas Carol

+An introduction to the musical version of A Christmas Carol was posted to Youtube in September, 2023: The musical sticks fairly closely to Charles Dickens's novella but condenses some of the scenes and excludes the necessity of certain elements (like some of the Cratchit children apart from Timy Tim), and the giant figure that requires an actor to walk on stilts.
+This reduces the size of the cast and makes it easier to stage.
+The music is a blend of traditional Christmas carols and songs – mainly with new or altered lyrics – and new songs reflecting the narrative progression and the characters.

+Theatre for Scandal

+Adapted from Taylor's stage play that won three excellence awards (for script and two actor performance awards) in 2017 from the Alamo Theater Arts Council in San Antonio.
+The show is set backstage and begins with a group of actors discussing a rumor that one of the most flamboyantly "camp" actors is pretending to be gay while actually straight.
+A recording of the musical was completed in August 2024 and uploaded to Youtube:

+The Love of Becky Sharpe

+A musical loosely based on W.M.
+Thackeray's movel Vanity Fair.
+Completed in 2023.
+The narrative takes four of the most prominent characters in Thackeray's novel (most notably Becky Sharpe) and puts them in a modern context.
+You can see and hear an introduction to the musical on Youtube:

 Plays

 Taylor has written numerous plays, mostly between 2010 and 2020.

 Living with Ghosts

 This tells the story of an introverted and burned-out writer who ends a hollow relationship with a married woman at the same time as he rents a room in his city apartment to an extrovert out-of-towner named Rachel, a generation younger than himself.
 He is torn between his attraction to her, his self-consciousness and his fear of involvement.
 The show was first performed in embryo in San Antonio, Texas, at the beginning of 2012.
 It has since been extensively revised.

 Haunted

 Newlyweds Eddie and Janine buy a house in the country.
 The house has been untenanted for a few years and the furniture of the previous owner are covered with dust sheets.
 They learn that the house was owned a couple who are now dead.
 Then they learn disturbing learn disturbing facts about the house's history.
 Things come to a head one night when an explosive incident leads to an exposure of the true nature of events.
 This is also available as a screenplay.